RacimoLab/it-docs/ssh.md

         ServerAliveInterval 60
 ```

-## Logging into a compute node directly
+## Logging into a willerslev compute node directly

 To login to a compute node, usually one needs to first ssh into the
 `ssh-snm-willerslev.science.ku.dk` node (known as the "head node",